logzio/public-api/scroll/README.md

 * "Content-Type" - "application/json"  (required)

 ### Request Body
-Elasticsearch Scroll API Body as documented  in [Elaticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/search-request-scroll.html), with the following restrictions:
+Elasticsearch Scroll API Body as documented  in [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/search-request-scroll.html), with the following restrictions:
 * We support the following top-level elements in the Elasticsearch Search API:  `query`, `from`, `size`, `sort`, `_source`, `post_filter`, `scroll`, `scroll_id`.
 * When using the `query_string` element, you are not allowed to set its field named `allow_leading_wildcard` to true
 * When using the `wildcard` element, you are not allowed to have its value start with `*` or `?`